In Memory

-In Memory is Nevermore's only EP.
+In Memory is an EP by American heavy metal band Nevermore.
 It was recorded in April and May 1996 and released on July 23, 1996.
 It features a Bauhaus medley.
 It was re-issued in 2006 with 5 bonus tracks, which are all demos of songs from the next full-length album, The Politics of Ecstasy.

 Matricide and The Sorrowed Man had both been previously recorded under the titles Mother Earth and Forever, respectively, in a 1990 demo by Sanctuary, as well as with their current titles in the 1992 Nevermore demo entitled Utopia.

-It was their first album to feature Pat O'Brien on rhythm guitars and also the first in which Van Williams played all drum tracks.
+It was their first release to feature Pat O'Brien on rhythm guitars and also the first in which Van Williams played all drum tracks.